GiveBIG is back – May 5

 Amy Whittenburg and Stephen Rattner

-You may be eligible for a tuition scholarship funded by the Cascadia Community College Foundation or through generous donations from individuals, organizations, and businesses associated with Cascadia.
+You may be eligible for a tuition scholarship funded by the Cascadia College Foundation or through generous donations from individuals, organizations, and businesses associated with Cascadia.
 Eligibility criteria vary depending on the scholarship.
 For details, see Cascadia Community Scholarships.

 The foundation supports small grants for students who have unmet needs.
 For details, see Grants.